tethysplatform/tethys/docs/supplementary/optional_features.rst

 Terms and Conditions
 --------------------

-Enables portal administrators to define terms and conditions that users must accept to user the portal.
+Enables portal administrators to define terms and conditions that users must accept to use the portal.

 **dependencies**
     - ``django-termsandconditions``